Relationship Disclosure Document

 You may receive e-mail delivery of these reports and any notice that LDIC is obligated to send.
 Such electronic delivery will be made to the contact e-mail listed in the Investment Policy Statement.
 You will be required to advise LDIC if this address has changed, or is otherwise unable to receive e-mail communications or, does not have access to technology to read PDF documents sent to it.

 You may request at no cost, a paper copy of any documents that have been delivered electronically by contacting the Chief Compliance Officer at the number or e-mail set out in this document.
 Your consent to receive such materials through e-mail may also be revoked or changed (including any change in the electronic e-mail address to which documents are delivered), at any time by notifying the Chief Compliance Officer.
-Her contact details are set out in the section below titled, “What to do if I have a Complaint.”
+The contact details are set out in the section below titled, “What to do if I have a Complaint.”

-In addition to this reporting your appointed custodian will provide you with a separate reporting on your account(s) holdings, pursuant to their regulatory obligations.
+In addition to this reporting, your appointed custodian will provide you with a separate reporting on your account(s) holdings, pursuant to their regulatory obligations.
 Please see the following section.

 What services does LDIC Inc. not provide?